perezVV/InteractiveRoleplayBot/README.md

 When saving the file, name it `.env` and select "All Files" as the file type rather than `.txt`.
 Do not include `.txt` at the end of the file name.

-On Windows, you can simply double click on `run.bat`.
+On Windows, you can simply double click on `run.bat` to start the bot.

 On Mac and Linux, you can run `run.sh` instead.
 This may require marking the script as executable.